space-wizards/docs/src/en/general-development/setup/setting-up-a-development-environment.md

 ## The client and server aren't available in Visual Studio to configure in Multiple startup projects

 This may be because you opened the project as a folder rather than a solution.
 Make sure you open it as a solution and click the space station 14 .sln file.

+## The system cannot find the specified file RUN_THIS.py

+`The system cannot find the specified file` error usually means that OneDrive is conflicting with the git repository.
+Clone the git repo outside of OneDrive or disable syncing for the cloned folder.